APPOINTMENTS GENERAL INFO

 Are In-office appointments available?

-Do I have to live locally to use your services?
+Do I have to live in Georgia to use your services?

 No. This office provides services to clients all across the United States.

-Yes, limited weekend appointments are granted on a case by case basis.
+Yes, We offer limited weekend appointments on a case-by-case basis.
+Inquire within.

 What if I experience technical difficulties during my videoconferencing call?

-To be considerate of your time reserved for the appointment, if technical difficulties are not quickly resolved the appointment will continue over the phone.
+To be considerate of your time reserved for the appointment, if technical difficulties persist and are not quickly resolved the appointment will continue over the phone.

 PAYMENTS, REFUNDS, & CANCELLATIONS